MatthewMcKnight13/Project-1/README.md

 ## Project Description

-should allow user to select a pokemon from a catagorized list and display a sprite along with basic information about that pokemon
+should allow user to select a pokemon from a catagorized list and display a sprites along with basic information about that pokemon

 ## API and Data Sample

-Specify the API you are using and include a link.
-Show us a snippet of JSON returned by your API so we know you can access it and get the info you need
+PokeAPI

 Sample JSON:
 ```json